Create a new scan (full configuration)

 Scan now

-Your scan will run as soon as set up and review are complete.
+Your scan runs as soon as set up and review are complete.

 Save for later

-Your configuration will be saved when completed, so you can run the scan later.
+Your configuration is saved when completed.
+You can run the scan later.

 Schedule

-Your configuration will be saved, and one or more scans run as configured.
+Your configuration is saved, and one or more scans run as configured:

 1. Select a date and time.
-Enter these according to the time zone configured on your machine, but note that times will be converted to UTC when displayed in the UI.
+Enter these according to the time zone configured on your machine, but note that times will be converted to UTC when displayed in the user interface.

-2. To run the scan more than once, select the Repeat check box, and then choose:
+2. To run the scan more than once, select the Repeat, and then choose:

 • Daily, and select a daily interval (1-30 days)